GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Pirate_Lady_Grace_OMalley_Wake.md

 * Book II, Chapter 1 of James Joyce's Finnegans Wake, page 220 https://www.finnegansweb.com/wiki/index.php/Page_220 "something, until they adumbrace a pattern of somebody else or other, after which they are both car-ried off the set and brought home to be well soaped, sponged and scrubbed again by ANN" - Pluribus, Annie Pluribus, the rivverun cleaning of the Pirate Lady ABQ landing rebirth washing.

+&nbsp;

+# Carol ACEBABY

+ACEBABY license plate
+JUST MARRIED!

+* ...
+"Ace to ace": On page 19 of Joyce's *Woke*, the phrase "Upwap and dump em, ace to ace!" appears, likely a pun on a card game or intimate physical closeness.

+* Hive mind radio broadband, baby! "ear of Fionn Earwicker" is linked to a "broadcaster with wicker local jargon for an ace's patent" suggesting a type of early "wireless" technology

+* Who is the Author, Carol?
+Hello World!
+John One One source, outer space John 1:1 or Pale Blue Dot Pride?
+Irish word for the numeral 'one' is aon, which sounds like "ain" or "ace" in some contexts.
+Connecting "ace" to ideas of unity or the beginning...
+(John One One - [In the Beginning...](https://www.youtube.com/watch?v=M1pmEy6oNvc) the *word* was hurled fro outer space invader!)

+* Carol meets her lover baby Pirate Lady...
+Ace to Ace meeting, Toe to Toe standing, TOW-Missile Missile-toe!
+There's a bounty on your face, Godwhacker's on the case!
+Trusty angel girls!

+    * "often seen in pop culture like Futurama (Robot Santa's weapon) and Plants vs. Zombies (a plant that shoots icy projectiles)"